mrocklin/blog/_posts/work/2018-01-30-the-case-for-numba.md

 It uses other more technical blogposts written on the topic as references.
 It is biased in favor of wider adoption given recent changes to the project.

-Lets start with a wildly unprophetic quote from Jake Vanderplas in 2013:
+Let's start with a wildly unprophetic quote from Jake Vanderplas in 2013:

 > I'm becoming more and more convinced that Numba is the future of fast scientific computing in Python.
 >